 If you’re not quite ready for a full or half-marathon, here’s your opportunity to join the fun!
 Grab a few friends and join us for this great event.
-Check out the details below.
+SCROLL DOWN FOR RACE WEEKEND INFORMATION.

 A team of three to five runners will cover the entire 26.2-mile distance.
-Each runner will run at least one leg of 4–7 miles, handing off a timing chip to the next team member at a relay exchange zone.
+Each runner will run at least one leg of 4–7 miles.
 Runners who wish to run more than one leg must run consecutive legs.

 The team can have as few as three members competing.
 (If you’re only going to have two people on a team, enter the half marathon instead.)
 A runner who wants to enter the full or half-marathon may be part of a relay team, but must run the first leg, of course.
 He or she must also register for each of the events.

 Teams can enter in the Men’s, Women’s or Open (Co-ed) divisions.

 The first person registers, pays, and creates the team name.
 Other members then join the team.

 The Relay team packet should be picked up by ONE member of the team.
 It will not be possible to issue partial packets to single individuals.
 One person should pick up the packet for the whole team.